 - If the employee indicates any of these conditions, the supervisor must require that the employee stay home, and the employee should seek guidance from their healthcare provider.

-- Employees with underlying health conditions, or those who are older, will have options to mitigate their exposure to the virus, as needed, based on individual circumstances.
+- Employees with underlying health conditions, or those who are older, have options to mitigate their exposure to the virus, as needed, based on individual circumstances.
 Please work with your supervisor and/or advisor to find the best options for your situation.

 - In the event an employee tests positive for COVID-19, state and local public health officials, in coordination with the University, are handling all notifications and contact tracing.
 This means that employees who had close contact–within six feet for longer than 15 minutes–with the person who tested positive will be contacted by either state, local, or campus public health officials.
 Employees must follow healthcare provider or public health investigator guidance on when to return to work.